trizist/aistudio-samples/deep-learning-in-ais/bert_qa/README.md

 - Contact and support

 ## Overview
- What Question Answering (QA) models does is return the answer to a question in a given text or document.
-In this template we use Bidirectional Encoder Representations from Transformers (BERT), which is based on a deep learning model in which every output is connected to every input, and the weightings between them are dynamically calculated based upon their connection.
+ The Bidirectional Encoder Representations from Transformers (BERT) is based on a deep learning model in which every output is connected to every input, and the weightings between them are dynamically calculated based upon their connection.
+BERT model can be finetuned with just one additional output layer to create state-of-the-art models for a wide range of tasks, such as question answering and language inference, without substantial taskspecific architecture modifications.

  ---